top of page

 Seketa Cooper-Simmons

+I am Seketa Cooper-Simmons, Charter Chairman of the NWIAA in Hilliard Florida.
 I was born in Sandersville Georgia, and grew up in Jacksonville, Florida.
 My grandparents had family farms and my daily activities included assisting with all of the animals and the gardens.

 While a part time parent and wife, I was educated at the university of phoenix in the area of business administration.
 Currently I’m managing the west oasis ranch, which is under the auspises of epiphany care group 501 c3 non profit organization.
 West oasis ranch is a 15 acre farming area which includes animals such as goats, five species of chickens, potbelly pigs, large Yorkshire swine, ducks, vegetable/flower gardens, and a stocked pond…